mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 Warning: A component is changing an uncontrolled input to be controlled.
 This is likely caused by the value changing from undefined to a defined value, which should not happen.
 Decide between using a controlled or uncontrolled input element for the lifetime of the component.
 More info: https://reactjs.org/link/controlled-components
 ```

-This is because we've left `text` and `done` to be `undefined`, and then the reducer is modifying those values.
+This is because we've left `text` and `done` to be `undefined`, and then the reducer modifies those values.

 In the small, toy React example, this isn't a huge deal.
 But this kind of unexpected behavior can lead to serious bugs in a larger application.